20 Dream Vintage Coastal Kitchen Ideas (1920s-1940s Design Guide)

 Idea: Hang vintage-style seafood advertisement signs.

-Coastal element: These signs evoke memories of seaside fish markets and restaurants.
+Coastal element: These signs bring back the feeling of an old seaside fish market or restaurant.

 Key characteristics of 1940s coastal kitchens:

-- Post-war shift towards more color and decorative elements
+• A post-war shift toward color and decorative elements

 16. Coastal-Themed Wallpaper